Y0Coss/docs-fork/pages/network/load_balancer/order_freecertificate/guide.en-gb.md

 ![Configuring the SSL termination of a Frontend](images/enable_ssl_terminaison.png){.thumbnail}

-Once the frontend has been created, a banner will appear prompting you to `Apply configuration` to deploy your changes in the appropriate zone.
+Once the frontend has been created, a banner will appear prompting you to `Apply the configuration` to deploy your changes in the appropriate zone.

 #### Order the free SSL certificate